Home Maps Resources Calendar About

 Furniture making must have run in the family, and a cabinet fashioned by Jaruel Marr is on display at Hendricks Hill Museum in Southport.
 Wolcott served as keeper at Hendricks Head until 1930 when he passed away at the age of sixty-one due to acute bleeding of stomach ulcers.

-Charles L. Knight was appointed keeper following the death of Wolcott Marr and served until the light was discontinued as a cost-savings measure in 1933.
+Charles L. Knight was appointed keeper following the death of Wolcott Marr and served until the light was discontinued as a cost-savings measure on October 16, 1933, after a lighted buoy was established nearby.
 On a blustery night in 1932, Shep, a dog belonging to Charles’ son, caused quite a stir with its loud and persistent barking in the dwelling’s kitchen.
 When the dog was let out, it raced to the shoreline and continued its frantic barking.
 As nothing could be done to quiet the dog, Keeper Knight was convinced something was amiss offshore and decided to ring the fog bell as an alarm.
 Hearing the bell, the occupants of two nearby powerboats scanned the waters looking for anyone in distress.
 A couple adrift in a rowboat, having lost their oars, was soon located and rescued before they would have drifted out into the open sea.
 Recognizing the dog’s role in the rescue, the Anti-Vivisection Society of New York later awarded Shep a bronze medal.

 After being discontinued, the lighthouse and surrounding land was sold to Dr. William P. Browne of Connecticut in 1935 for $4,100.
 When electricity reached the area in 1951, Dr. Browne allowed the Coast Guard to automate and recommission the light.
 A ferocious winter storm in January of 1978 destroyed the boathouse along with the walkway that linked the dwelling to the fog-bell tower.
 In 1979, the tower’s fifth-order Fresnel lens was removed in favor of a modern optic.
 The lighthouse remained in the Browne family until 1991, when it was sold to Ben and Luanne Russell of Alabama for $850,000.
 Mary Charbonneau, daughter of William Browne, spent summers at the lighthouse as a child, and then she and her husband winterized the dwelling in 1976 after deciding to live there year round.
 Mary said selling the lighthouse was like cutting off her own arm, but she knew she couldn’t live there forever.